 Compensation ‘completely justified’ despite no criminal conviction in case

-Victoria Neale, of Hudgell Solicitors, has successfully supported people in damages claims in relation to Dr Gerard Rogerson, and says the CICA scheme provides ‘completely justified compensation’ for those who suffered abuse, especially in cases when there has been no criminal conviction.
+Paul Cain, of Hudgell Solicitors, has successfully supported people in damages claims in relation to Dr Gerard Rogerson, and says the CICA scheme provides ‘completely justified compensation’ for those who suffered abuse, especially in cases when there has been no criminal conviction.

-She said: “In my work supporting victims of abuse is crucial, I am more and more often the first and only person they have spoken to, this is an extremely difficult brave step.
+He said: “In my work supporting victims of abuse is crucial, I am more and more often the first and only person they have spoken to, this is an extremely difficult brave step.
 I know that many find standing up to the perpetrator an intimidating prospect, and it is this which understandably prevents people from coming forward and speaking out for many years.

 “For many reasons those targeted often suffer in silence because of the sheer the amount of physical or emotional pain inflicted.